top of page

 Fall 2011

-• Accepted into Applied Music Program for Voice
+• Brown University, Admitted to Applied Muisc Program for Voice

 • Seattle Prep Drama, Played Piano Onstage in "Guys n' Dolls" Production